merlin86/mzbench/README.md

 # Packaging

-`make rpm` builds an rpm.
+`make rpm` builds an rpm using fpm.

-Build requirements: `gem install fpm` and https://github.com/EchoTeam/service-packager.